-Christian Ministries Specialization (18 units)
+Christian Ministries Specialization (18 units) Program in a teach out phase.
+No new students or readmits.

 Project Management Tools and Techniques (BUS351) (3 units) Innovation and Leadership (LDRS470) (3 units) Leadership and Negotiation (ORLD 420) (3 units) The Art of Biblical Interpretation (BIBL249) (3 units) Effective Strategies for Leading Volunteers (LDRS321) (3 units) Intro to Pastoral Care and Counseling (LDRS450) (3 units)